utwente-fmt/Rabin-SPIN2017/README.md

-*In the automata theoretic approach to explicit state LTL model checking, the synchronized product of the model and an automata that represents the negated formula is checked for emptiness.
-In practice, a (generalized) Büchi automaton (GBA) is constructed and used for this procedure.*
+*In the automata theoretic approach to explicit state LTL model checking, the synchronized product of the model and an automaton that represents the negated formula is checked for emptiness.
+In practice, a (transition-based generalized) Büchi automaton (TGBA) is constructed and used for this procedure.*

-*This paper investigates whether using a more general form of automaton, a generalized Rabin automaton (GRA), improves the model checking procedure.
-An advantage of using a GRA is that its number of states can be significantly less than that of a GBA.
-Unlike a GBA, a GRA can also deterministically represent any LTL formula.
-However, the corresponding emptiness checking procedure is more involved.*

-*With recent advances in probabilistic model checking and LTL to GRA translators, it is only natural to ask whether checking a GRA directly is more advantageous in practice.
+*This paper investigates whether using a more general form of acceptance, namely transition-based generalized Rabin automata (TGRAs), improves the model checking proce- dure.
+TGRAs can have significantly fewer states than TG- BAs, however the corresponding emptiness checking proce- dure is more involved.
+With recent advances in probabilistic model checking and LTL to TGRA translators, it is only natural to ask whether checking a TGRA directly is more advantageous in practice.*

-We designed a multi-core GRA checking algorithm and performed experiments on a subset of the models and formulas from the 2015 Model Checking Contest.
-Findings include that our algorithm can be used as a replacement for a GBA checking algorithm without losing performance.
-We also report advantages and disadvantages of using our algorithm to check TGRAs directly.*
+*We designed a multi-core TGRA checking algorithm and performed experiments on a subset of the models and formu- las from the 2015 Model Checking Contest.
+Findings include that our algorithm can be used as a replacement for a TGBA checking algorithm without losing performance.
+We also re- port advantages and disadvantages of using our algorithm to check TGRAs directly.*

 Installation
 ---